Ohio Nurse Practice Act (2 Hours)

 Evaluation

 In an accurate and timely way, RNs evaluate, document, and report patient responses to nursing interventions and progress toward expected outcomes to appropriate members of the healthcare team.
-They then reassess the patient’s health status, establishing or modifying any aspect of the nursing plan.
+RNs then reassess the patient’s health status, establishing or modifying any aspect of the nursing plan.

 STANDARDS FOR APPLYING THE NURSING PROCESS FOR LPNs